J0K3R-Joel/BotBall_Library/doc/User_Explanation.md

 ### Fake-Client

 This user is an example on how communication can look like on the client side.
+This provides an example of the complex `FakeR` class, which let's you be able to pause the main at any given moment using `high_priority` or `new_main`.
+For more information get into the [./explainer/user_server_client_fake.md](./explainer/user_server_client_fake.md) file.

 ---

 ### Fake-Server

 This user is an example on how communication can look like on the server side.
+This provides an example of the complex FakeR class, which let's you be able to pause the main at any given moment using `high_priority` or `new_main`.
+For more information get into the [./explainer/user_server_client_fake.md](./explainer/user_server_client_fake.md) file.

 ---

 ### WIFI

+The WIFI user provides you with the `commU` class and every class that is linked to this class.
+This provides you necessary functionality concerning the WIFI.

 ---